peterdesmet/datapackage-1/content/docs/specifications/table-schema.md

 #### `created`

-The `created` property contains the datetime on which the schema was created, or last updated, as for [Data Package](https://datapackage.org/specifications/data-package/#created)
+The `created` property contains the datetime on which the schema was created, as for [Data Package](https://datapackage.org/specifications/data-package/#created)

 #### `version`